How to stay active while at home

 Staying active while at home is often easier said than done.
-It commonly becomes routine to come home after a long day’s work and sit down in front of the television or computer, or if you’re a stay-at-home parent, it is easy to get distracted with your other responsibilities and neglect your health.
-Regardless, living a healthy and active lifestyle is extremely important, and there are a number of great ways to stay active without leaving the comforts of your home.
+It commonly becomes routine to come home after a long day of work and sit down in front of the television or computer, or if you’re a stay-at-home parent, it is easy to get distracted with your other responsibilities and neglect your health.
+Regardless, living a healthy and active lifestyle is extremely important.
+To learn about the variety of ways to stay active without leaving the comfort of your home, read the following article.

-- Household chores – like yard work, household chores are an effective way to avoid becoming complacent.
+- Household chores — Like yard work, household chores are an effective way to avoid becoming inactive and sedentary.

-- Play with the kids – rough-housing in the yard, throwing the ball around, or just using your imagination with your children is a lot of fun and a good source of exercise.
+- Play with the kids — Roughhousing in the yard, throwing the ball around or just using your imagination with your children is a lot of fun and surprisingly a good source of exercise.

-- Dance – turning up the music and dancing – either alone or with a loved one – is an excellent cardio work out.
+- Dance — Turning up the music and dancing, either alone or with a loved one, is an excellent cardio work out and an enjoyable activity.

-- Buy exercise equipment – an investment into a weight bench, elliptical machine, treadmill, or another type of exercise equipment is a great way to stay active at home.
-Just be sure to use the equipment correctly.
+- Use exercise equipment — An investment into a weight bench, elliptical machine, treadmill or another type of exercise equipment is a great way to stay active at home.
+Just be sure to follow the given instructions and use the equipment correctly.

-Becoming sedentary around the home weakens the muscles that support your back and neck and can lead to significant back and neck pain and expedite the onset of degenerative spine conditions like foraminal stenosis, sciatica, and herniated discs.
+Becoming sedentary around the home weakens the muscles that support your neck and back and can lead to significant neck and back pain as well as increase your chance of developing a degenerative spine condition, such as foraminal stenosis, sciatica or a herniated disc.
 However, you’re taking an important step toward avoiding or limiting these painful conditions by staying active while at home.
-Just make sure to check with your doctor before starting a new exercise routine.
+Just make sure you check with your physician before starting a new exercise routine.